-Microsoft 365 and Teams learning platform LMS365 is deploying new data centres in the United Kingdom and Germany to support new data governance requirements.
+Microsoft 365 and Teams learning platform LMS365 is deploying new data centers in the United Kingdom and Germany to support new data governance requirements.

-LMS365 will leverage the new data centres, running Microsoft Azure, to provide a learning platform that supports the data and compliance requirements within these local regions.
+LMS365 will leverage the new data centers, running Microsoft Azure, to provide a learning platform that supports the data and compliance requirements within these local regions.

 According to the company, businesses throughout these countries are using cloud technologies as part of their shift to remote work environments.
 At the same time, they are dealing with a changing regulatory framework that includes GDPR and in-country data residency standards.

 German organisations, in particular, are intensifying their focus on data governance as the pandemic accelerates digitization efforts, the company states.

 The data center expansion enables organisations and government institutions to uphold data sovereignty by keeping data within their legal basis as they provide training, learning and onboarding to employees.

 "COVID-19 put high pressure on companies to support remote working.
 At the same time, German businesses across industries are fast-tracking their cloud and digitization journeys,” comments LMS365 DACH managing director Robert Nederby.